Expressions List

 Inputs to these functions must come from a concept set to a date type.
 An error will be displayed if you try to use these on data that is from a string, number or truth concept.

-Date/time format: YYYY-MM-DD HH:MM:SS
+Date format: YYYY-MM-DD

 These functions may output timestamps, dates, numbers or true/false.
 The output data type will be mentioned for each function.

 Functions to get the current date or date/time to use within other functions.
-For example to work out a person's age you can write an expression to calculate the number of years between a persons date-of-birth and today's date.
+For example to work out a person's age you can write an expression to calculate the number of years between a person's date-of-birth and today's date.

 Data type of output: date/time